Niederdorf, South Tyrol

 Niederdorf ([ˈniːdɐdɔrf]; Villabassa [ˌvillaˈbassa]) is a municipality in South Tyrol in northern Italy, about 70 km northeast of Bolzano.

 Geography

 Niederdorf borders the following municipalities: Prags, Toblach, Welsberg-Taisten, and Gsies.

 History

+The settlement is first mentioned as Nidrindorf in a record of the Freising bishopric, dating back to the years 993/94–1005.

 Coat-of-arms

+A fess, per fess gules, argent and gules (i.e. the Austrian flag), between: